-&lt;sup>15See Table 9 of the 2012 PJM State of the Market Report Volume I. Modeling firm behavior in the capacity market is beyond the scope of the paper.
+&lt;sup>20See Table 9 of the 2012 PJM State of the Market Report Volume I. Modeling firm behavior in the capacity market is beyond the scope of the paper.
 As a background, effective June 2007, the PJM Capacity Credit Market (CCM), which had been the market design since 1999, was replaced with the Reliability Pricing Model (RPM) capacity Market.
 Under the CCM, LSEs could acquire capacity resources by relying on the PJM capacity market, by constructing generation, or by entering into bilateral agreements.
 Under RPM, there is a must-offer requirement for existing generation that qualifies as a capacity resource and a mandatory participation for LSEs with some exceptions.
-LSEs must pay the locational capacity price for their zone and zonal prices may differ depending on transmission constraints.
-LSEs can own capacity or purchase capacity bilaterally and can offer capacity into the RPM auctions when no longer needed to serve load.
+LSEs must pay the locational capacity or purchase capacity bilaterally and can offer capacity into the RPM auctions when no longer needed to serve load.
 Capacity obligations are annual and Base Residual Auctions (BRAs) are held for delivery years that are three years in the future.
 There are also incremental auctions that may be held for each delivery year if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.
-Bushnell et al. (2017a) provide an in-depth
+Bushnell et al. (2017a) provide an in-depth discussion of the capacity markets.